Thank You for your interest in working with us.

 Hyndburn Borough Council receives a large number of applications for each vacancy.
 Unfortunately, we are not always able to acknowledge receipt of applications or let you know if you have been unsuccessful.
 If you have not received an invitation to interview within 4 weeks of the closing date, then please assume that your application was unsuccessful.

 - We decide who to interview based on the information you provide on your application form.
-Please make sure you give evidence/examples of how you meet all of the Essential Criteria for the job, (Essential Criteria can be found on the Person Specification).
+Please make sure you give evidence or examples of how you meet all of the Essential Criteria for the job, (Essential Criteria can be found on the Person Specification).
+If you do not show how you meet the Essential Criteria, you will not be shortlisted for an interview

 - Please make sure the information you provide is honest and accurate